Xia0ben/rosdocked/README.md

 rviz rviz -d $HOME/catkin_ws/src/naoqi_driver/share/pepper.rviz
 ```

-You'll probably need, for the laser sensors, sonars, point cloud and camera feed to display properly, to change the topic that are being listened to another (simply click on it in the left column and a menu proposing only the likely appropriate topics will appear).
+You'll probably need, for the laser sensors, sonars, point cloud and camera feed to display properly, to change the default  topics that are being listened by rviz to another (simply click on it in the left column and a menu proposing only the likely appropriate topics will appear).